ChristinaZXY/TradeWar_on_Twitter/GetOldTweets/README.md

 The package is a modified version of the Repo https://github.com/Jefferson-Henrique/GetOldTweets-python.
 I changed the code to work specifically for this proposed project.
+This modified package assumes using Python 3.x.

 Run Main_retrieveTweetsByDuration.py and Main_retrieveTweetsByUsername.py to collect your targetted tweets.
 Remember to specify your local output directory in the code before running.